jackseagrist/Wildfire_Hackathon/index.md

 Here are some links for some stuff I found for the model.
 Able to generate perimeters with Flammap 6 software.
 But someone made a set of python scripts for generating perimeter to webmap, could maybe use that.
 Also could maybe use outputs from flammap to train AI model.
 This pdf lists out a lot of the other perimeter prediction softwares as well (Farsite, Nexus, Wi-fire, ArcFuels) http://unigis.sbg.ac.at/files_en/Mastertheses/Full/104195.pdf

 Flammap Process
-1) download lcp data from Landfire 2) get fuel moisture conditions from https://www.wfas.net/index.php/national-fuel-moisture-database-moisture-drought-103 3) find wind data from that day to use with wind ninja 4) foliar moisture?
-5) try to find wtr and wnd files
+1) download lcp data from Landfire 2) get fuel moisture conditions from https://www.wfas.net/index.php/national-fuel-moisture-database-moisture-drought-103 or https://firesafesanmateo.org/resources/live-fuel-moisture 3) find wind data from that day to use with wind ninja 4) foliar moisture?
+5) try to find wtr and wnd files https://www.wunderground.com/history/weekly/us/ca/santa-rosa/KSTS/date/2018-10-25 https://www.meteoblue.com/en/weather/historyclimate/climatemodelled/santa-rosa_united-states-of-america_5393287

 Map
 Interactive map help https://stackoverflow.com/questions/36581775/mapbox-js-marker-creation-on-click